quiqee/qq-emacs/README.md

         make-pointer-invisible t

+8. Hide the mouse while typing

+    Turn off lockfiles.
+They cannot be moved to a different directory, and they consistently screw up with file watchers and version control systems, so it’d be just easier to turn this feature off.

+        create-lockfiles nil

-8. Long Line movement
+9. Long Line movement

     It's so much easier to move around lines based on how they are displayed, rather than the actual line.
 This helps a tone with long log file lines that may be wrapped:

         line-move-visual t

-9. Set the internal calculator not to go to scientific form
+10. Set the internal calculator not to go to scientific form

         calc-display-sci-low -5

-10. Better buffer names for duplicates
+11. Better buffer names for duplicates

         uniquify-buffer-name-style 'reverse
         uniquify-separator "|"
         uniquify-ignore-buffers-re "^\\*" ; leave special buffers alone uniquify-after-kill-buffer-p t

-11. Security
+12. Security

     Tells the auth-source library to store netrc file here: [authinfo.gpg](file:///Users/fikri/.emacs.d/authinfo.gpg)

         epg-gpg-program "/usr/local/bin/gpg"
         auth-sources '((:source "~/.emacs.d/authinfo.gpg"))

-12. Save-place
+13. Save-place

     If emacs is slow to exit after enabling saveplace, you may be running afoul of save-place-forget-unreadable-files.
 On exit, it checks that every loaded file is readable before saving its buffer position - potentially very slow if you use NFS.

         save-place-forget-unreadable-files nil

-13. Read Process Output
+14. Read Process Output

     Increase the amount of data which Emacs reads from the process.
 Again the emacs default is too low 4k considering that the some of the language server responses are in 800k - 3M range.

         read-process-output-max (* 1024 1024) ;; 1mb

-14. Other Temporary files
+15. Other Temporary files

     To avoid file system clutter we put all auto saved files in a single directory

         abbrev-file-name
            (concat qq/cache-directory "abbrev_defs") ; cache for abbrev_defs
         save-place-file